 I2C

 The device contains two I2C masters called WICED_I2C_1 and WICED_I2C_2.
+The OLED display and the PSoC analog co-processor on the shield connect to WICED_I2C_1.

 As with other peripherals, you need to initialize the block using the initialization function.
 However, in this case, the parameter you pass it is not the name of the block, but a structure of the type wiced_i2c_device_t.
 That structure contains information about the I2C slave that you are going to communicate with.
 For example, the following could be used to initialize I2C block 1 to connect to a slave at address 0x08 with a speed of 100kHz (standard speed).